Mood at work: How daily experiences affect your motivation and well-being

-Are you experiencing daily hassles and uplifts at work?
-If you have a full-time job, there is a good chance that you are repeatedly dealing with pleasant and unpleasant experiences while performing your duties every day.
+Your mood at work is shaped by something that happens every single day: the accumulation of small positive and negative experiences.
+If you have a full-time job, there is a good chance that you are repeatedly dealing with pleasant and unpleasant moments while performing your duties every day.
+Our state of mind at work is one of the factors that has the greatest influence on our productivity, job satisfaction and mental health.

 Daily hassles are the little things that can irritate or frustrate employees at work.
 Examples of daily hassles may include lack of supervisor support, a heavy workload, conflict or unpleasant interactions, or annoying practical problems such as having too many responsibilities.
 Daily uplifts, by contrast, are positive experiences in the workplace that make employees feel good.
-Receiving positive feedback about one’s performance, receiving support from a supervisor, or experiencing joy from relating well to co-workers are examples of daily uplifts.
+Receiving positive feedback about one’s performance, receiving support from a supervisor, or experiencing joy from relating well to co-workers are examples of motivators at work.

 These daily positive and negative experiences at work, it turns out, can create emotional fluctuations in employees.
-In other words, our work lives are full of daily hassles and uplifts that can trigger stress and pleasure – and hinder or improve our well-being and performance in the workplace.
+In other words, our work lives are full of daily hassles and uplifts that trigger stress or pleasure, directly affecting our well-being, performance and motivation to work

 Daily positive and negative experiences at work can create emotional fluctuations in employees